 Amanda Benson-Tilch – Small Business Consulting

 While you may notice her first by her wit and second by her infectious sense of humor, the next thing you’ll learn about Amanda Benson-Tilch is: She’s a problem-solver.
 Owner and Growth Strategist of Ask Amanda Consulting, she offers the skills, tools, and network it takes to get the job done — no matter the task.

 Working with each client differently, she helps identify blocks, present solutions, implement them, and execute.
 And if she can’t execute, she’ll connect you to someone who can.
 She’s helped past clients improve their branding, operations, customer service, marketing, company culture, and more.
 She’s organized a company-wide rebranding and restructuring after it was bought out.
 And she’s helped local small businesses increase their growth without increasing the headache.
 From consulting to full-scale project management, Amanda steps in to help your business level up with ease.

 In addition to her work with Ask Amanda, she’s also the Director of Business Development for Thomas Realty Co., a property management company in Burbank, where she oversees the growth of select tenants.
 Currently, she’s serving as the Managing Director of both Burbank Fitness Club and Burbank Center Apartments.
-Over the last year, she helped completely rebrand, renovate, and rebuild the gym, and she recently started the same process with their luxury apartments.
+She recently helped completely rebrand, renovate, and rebuild the gym, and she started the same process with their luxury apartments.

 About The Ask Amanda Show